Charges dismissed against four defendants in golf society dinner trial

 Mr Calleary said that he estimated 45-46 people were in the room.

-He recalled seeing “another space, on the far side of the partition” while he gave a speech.
+He recalled seeing “another space, on the far side of the partition” while he gave a speech at the event.

 Asked by the prosecution how wide the partition was, he said it was “my width”.